SebZal/WinTerMul/README.md

 - [ ] Go through all kernel32 calls and handle errors.
 - [x] Handle terminal resize.
 - [x] Make sure all child processes are killed before parent process closes.
+- [ ] Kill parent process if all child processes are killed.
-- [ ] Display caret (only in active pane), handle insert mode as well.
+- [x] Display caret (only in active pane), handle insert mode as well.
+Don't display caret in vifm.
 - [ ] Cleanup all TODOs in source code.